grafana/tempo/docs/sources/tempo/metrics/_index.md

 <p align="center"><img src="datasource.png" alt="Metrics visualization in Grafana "></p>

-The datasource test will fail with a `404` status code, but this is accepted for the experimental feature.
+The data source test will fail with a `404` status code, but this is accepted for the experimental feature.

 ### Query timeouts